aime-team/aime-api-server/README.md

 # AIME API Server - Scalable Model Inference API Server

-With AIME API one deploys deep learning models (Pytorch, Tensorflow) through a job queue as scalable inference API endpoint capable of serving millions of model inference requests.
+With AIME API one deploys deep learning models (Pytorch, Tensorflow) through a job queue as scalable API endpoint capable of serving millions of model inference requests.

 Turn a console Python script to a secure and robust web API acting as your interface to the mobile, browser and desktop world.